salrashid123/googlapps-sso/README.md

 ### or Build docker local
 4. Install docker
 5. Make a folder called sso and copy apps.py and Dockerfile only.
 6. As before, either generate new certificates or use the ones from this repo but place them into a folder you can map to the container (e.g. copy ssl.key, ssl.crt  to /tmp/certs).
 You can, ofcourse, copy the certificates into the image at build time.
-If you do that, copy the certs into the 'sso' folder from step 2 and omit the volume map and directoy /certs/ while running the container.
+If you do that, copy the certs into the 'sso' folder from step 2 and omit the volume map and directory /certs/ while running the container.
 6. Create the docker container

 ```